Belmond Grand Hotel Europe

 The deepest, darkest part of winter is undeniably cold but if you are prepared it can be an adventure.
 Furs and vodka keep people warm and snow-covered landscapes are picturesque.
 A solid snow pack covers the ground from November to March.
 The city gets fired up to ring in the New Year, when Muscovites emerge from their warm homes into the winter night for free concerts and fireworks.

-Call us on 858 345 1764 to start planning your vacation to Belmond Grand Hotel Europe
+To start planning your vacation to Belmond Grand Hotel Europe

 For over 130 years the Belmond Grand Hotel Europe has played a central role in the life of St Petersburg.
 Situated on Nevsky Prospect, the best known of the city's boulevards, this Belmond property offers the best the city has to offer.